hbnro/habanero/README.md

   * It has a bootstrap mechanism with a detailed error reporting behavior.
   * Integrated i18n for most basic language operations with support for different file formats.
   * Core utilities to work with configuration files, arrays, conditions, filesystem, hypertext and so on.
-  * Also comes with tasks, generators, migrations and vhost utilities.
+  * Also comes with tasks, generators, migrations and vhost setup scripts.
   * [Heroku](http://heroku.com/) friendly, so it should work fine.

 Automatic install